microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit-Examples/UX/Readme/README_BoundingBoxGizmoExample.md

 ### [BoundingBoxRig script](/Assets/MixedRealityToolkit/UX/Scripts/BoundingBoxes/BoundingBoxRig.cs) ###
 This script gets added as a Component to a GameObject.
 An object with this script as a Component will appear with an AppBar floating in front of it.
 The BoundingBoxRig script creates a rig of corner and mid-edge handles for scaling and rotating an object.
 The Adjust button in the AppBar turns on and off the rig.
 This script cooperates with the TwoHandedManipulation script.

-You can also watch the activity of a bounding box rig by using the `IBoundingBoxRigActivityHandler` interface, which enables you to see whether a rig is being activated or deactivated through the `OnBoundingBoxRigActivated` and `OnBoundingBoxRigDeactivated` hooks.
+You can also watch the activity of a bounding box rig by using the `IBoundingBoxStateHandler` interface, which enables you to see whether a rig is being activated or deactivated through the `OnBoundingBoxRigActivated` and `OnBoundingBoxRigDeactivated` hooks.

 ### [BoundingBoxGizmoHandle script](/Assets/MixedRealityToolkit/UX/Scripts/BoundingBoxes/BoundingBoxGizmoHandle.cs) ###